 - final assessment exam materials, marking and feedback.

 The course application form is in Word Document and PDF formats in the sidebar.

 Please ensure that the application form is fully completed as missing information may delay registration onto the course and the form may be returned.

 For statistical purposes, for the SSC’s Annual Report to its funding body and the SQA, the SSC requests information on whether the work-base is a mainstream school, special unit, or other, and pupil age range focus; we would be grateful if you would supply as much information as possible.

-Requires includes full name, date of birth and home address so that when you are registered for this award, the SQA can either match up details or create a new record; your home address is where the SQA will send your certificate in due course.
-ATtendance and taking exams at a Scottish school/college should mean an SQA Candidate Numberalready exists (please remember to provide name and address applicable at that time; if not, one will be created.
+Requires includes full name, date of birth and home address so that when course members are registered for this award, the SQA can either match up details or create a new record; home address is where the SQA will send the award certificate.
+Attendance and taking exams at a Scottish school/college should mean an SQA Candidate Number already exists (please remember to provide name and address applicable at that time; if not, one will be created.

 By completing the application form you agree to the SSC holding your personal details, in relation to this course, until the retention period has expired for your course cohort - maximum time will be 1 year from the month the last candidate of a particular cohort completes; the course archive will then be securely destroyed.